robotic-vision-lab/UR-Robotiq-Integrated-Driver/README.md

 ## Overview

 The UR-Robotiq Integrated Driver is a wrapper for existing ROS services and topics provided by the Universal Robots (UR) ROS driver [1].
 It has support for a Robotiq 2F gripper directly attached to the UR tool port [2].
-The driver also provides functionality for actuating the gripper in various modes (e.g., grasp on open/close, specific jaw gap, etc.) as well as integrating the MoveIt! motion planning framework which tracks the entire setup, UR robot, and Robotiq gripper.
+The driver also provides functionality for actuating the gripper in various modes (e.g., grasp on open/close, specific jaw gap, etc.) as well as integrating the MoveIt Motion Planning Framework [3] which tracks the entire setup, UR robot, and Robotiq gripper.

 ## Citation